My Journey – The Early Days – Building a Business from Scratch

 Stay informed about trends, listen to your customers, and don’t be afraid to experiment.

-How Kalson Media Helps Today’s New Entrepreneurs
+How I Help Today’s Entrepreneurs

 If I could go back in time and give my 19-year-old self one piece of advice, it would be this: Invest in yourself early.
 I was afraid to advertise because of costs.
 I didn’t have an agency or a mentor or anyone to guide me.
 In most business today, your website is your storefront, your social media is half your marketing, and your SEO strategy is your map to being discovered.
 I didn’t have those luxuries until later.